mzattera/L101-compiler/README.md

 # L101-compiler

-This is a BASIC-like language compiler for the [Olivetti Programma P101](https://en.wikipedia.org/wiki/Programma_101) (P101).
+This is a BASIC-like language compiler for the [Olivetti Programma P101](https://en.wikipedia.org/wiki/Programma_101) (P101), the first real personal computer.

 I created this a couple of years ago, mostly to learn Xtext.